 Henry’s first major legal case was known as the Parson’s Cause in 1763, a dispute involving Anglican clergy in colonial Virginia.
 The case – one of the first legal attempts to challenge the limits of England’s power over the American colonies – is often viewed as an important event leading up to the American Revolution.

 Ministers of the Church of England in Virginia were paid their annual salaries in tobacco.
 A tobacco shortage caused by drought led to price increases in the late 1750s.
-In response, the Virginia legislature passed the Two-Penny Act, which set the value of the Anglican ministers’ annual salaries at two pennies per pound of tobacco, rather than the inflated price which was closer to six pennies per pound.
+In response, the Virginia legislature passed the Two-Penny Act, which set the value of the Anglican ministers’ annual salaries at two pennies per pound of tobacco, rather than the inflated price that was closer to six pennies per pound.
 The Anglican clergy appealed to Britain’s King George III, who overturned the law and encouraged ministers to sue for back pay.

 The Parson’s Cause established Patrick Henry as a leader in the emerging movement for American independence.
 During the case, Henry, then a relatively unknown attorney, delivered an impassioned speech against British overreach into colonial affairs, arguing “that a King by annulling or disallowing acts of so salutary a nature, from being Father of his people degenerated into a Tyrant, and forfeits all rights to his subjects’ obedience.”